wfunk-lumeris/Covid/README.md

 There may be important details from that published paper that make such a comparison specious, but it nevertheless helped us believe that we were contributing positively to the healthcare community and society at large by publishing our model.

-Predictive modeling accuracy is an important factor and not academic:  Lower accuracy means that resources are wasted on people who are not truly high risk, and lower accuracy means that fewer people who are truly high risk will be correctly identified.
-At the risk of being overly-dramatic, in our COVID-19 crisis this lower accuracy can translate to more deaths.

-Given the model performance above, economic modeling of the breakeven costs shows that providers will “come out ahead” economically if his/her engagement outreach to the top 1% is moderately effective and costs less than $1,382 (the breakeven for low and highly successful programs is $691 and $2,073, respectively).
+Given the model performance above, economic modeling of the breakeven costs shows that providers will “come out ahead” economically if they use our models.

+We converted the breakeven analysis to answer the question, if an organization's effectiveness at reducing admission turns out to be low (they can reduce admissions 25%), moderate (50%), or high (75%), how much money can they spend on the proactive outreach and still come out ahead?
+The **higher that dollar amount the better the predictive model** since there would be more money to spend and still be "profitable".
+Our analysis showed that for an organization that's moderately effective at reducing admission (50% effective) for people in the Top 1% highest risk group, they can still come out ahead using our model if they spend up to $1,382 per person (the breakeven for low and highly successful programs is $691 and $2,073, respectively).

 Said a different way, organizations using this predictive model to engage with the top 1% highest risk people in their population to reduce hospitalizations by 50%, can spend up to $1,382 per person to achieve that objective and still breakeven.
 Of course, this economic analysis does not include the humanistic value of helping people stay safely at home avoiding adverse events, as well as the ability to free up system capacity for anticipated surges in hospitalizations during the COVID-19 epidemic.

 The breakeven point for the cost of interventions toward the Top 1% and Top 5% are shown in the table below: